-Jointly administered by FHWA and the Federal Transit Administration (FTA), CMAQ provides funding to areas in nonattainment or maintenance for ozone, carbon monoxide, and/or particulate matter (Currently, Sheboygan County is designated as a nonattainment area for ground-level ozone).
+Jointly administered by FHWA and the Federal Transit Administration (FTA), CMAQ provides funding to areas in nonattainment or maintenance for ozone, carbon monoxide, and/or particulate matter (Currently, all of Sheboygan County is designated as a nonattainment area for ground-level ozone under the 2008 eight-hour standard, while eastern Sheboygan County, including much of the metropolitan planning area, is designated similarly under the 2015 eight-hour standard).
 The CMAQ program was implemented to support surface transportation projects and other related efforts that contribute to air quality improvements and provide congestion relief.
 The CMAQ program typically covers up to 80 percent of project costs.
 The Shoreland 400 Rail Trail in the City of Sheboygan is an example of a project partially funded under the CMAQ program.